Help for Caregivers of Elderly Parents In the Workplace

 While many cultures view caring for elderly parents as a responsibility, this does not mean that caregiving is without stress.
 As in the majority of family situations, one daughter becomes the primary caregiver.
 If a daughter does not exist, a son becomes a secondary caregiver for a healthy parent.

 An expectation exists that the caregiving daughter will give up a career when the time and care needs interfere with the responsibilities of a full-time job.
-Caregivers in the workplace who leave employment lack an understanding of the long-term significance of re-entering the workplace and effects on retirement savings.
+Caregivers in the workplace who leave employment lack an understanding of the long-term significance of re-entering the workplace and the effects on retirement savings.

 Women Need a Better Plan